Feature Store concepts

 Model packaging

-A machine learning model trained using features from Databricks Feature Store retains references to these features.
-At inference time, the model can optionally retrieve feature values from Feature Store.
-The caller only needs to provide the primary key of the features used in the model (for example, user_id), and the model retrieves all required feature values from Feature Store.
+When you train a machine learning model using Feature Engineering in Unity Catalog or Workspace Feature Store and log it using the client’s log_model() method, the model retains references to these features.
+At inference time, the model can optionally retrieve feature values automatically.
+The caller only needs to provide the primary key of the features used in the model (for example, user_id), and the model retrieves all required feature values.

 In batch inference, feature values are retrieved from the offline store and joined with new data prior to scoring.
 In real-time inference, feature values are retrieved from the online store.